 The Oregon Department of State Lands is currently in the process of deciding whether or not to grant Ambre a permit for it's controversial Morrow Pacific Project, near Boardman, OR, which would ship 8 million tons of coal per year via barge and rail through the Columbia River Gorge.

-In recent weeks, grassroots activists and community leaders have turned up the pressure on Governor Kitzhaber and the DSL to deny this permit - including thousands of phone calls and emails from Oregonians, a new report detailing the economic risks of Morrow Pacific
+In recent weeks, grassroots activists and community leaders have turned up the pressure on Governor Kitzhaber and the DSL to deny this permit - including thousands of phone calls and emails from Oregonians, a new report detailing the economic risks of Morrow Pacific, and a letter signed by 86 elected officials from the region.

 Their notice included several reasons to evict Ambre Energy: